Issa Zarepour: Complete education and statements

 After finishing the Ahmadinejad government, Zarepour went to Australia to pursue a PhD in computer engineering – in 2016 he took the trend of Computer networks from the University of New South Wales, Australia.
 Zarepour also completed two postdoctoral fellowships in next generation computer networks at the University of New South Wales of Australia and Sharif University of Technology, and was a lecturer in the Computer Networks Department of the School of Computer Engineering, University of Science and Technology. since 2017.
 His field of study is next generation computer networks and Internet of Things.
 Dr. The title of Zarepour's thesis is the design of efficient protocols for wireless sensor nanotechnology with the popular supervisor Hassan.
 Zarepour has published dozens of scientific and research articles in English in international journals and conferences, and has won several international scientific and research awards.

 Zarepour has been a faculty member of the Computer Engineering Faculty of Iran University of Science and Technology since 2017.
 As an assistant professor in the School of Computer Engineering at the University of Science and Technology, he teaches a focus on emerging networks, the Internet of Things and wearable sensors, advanced computer networking courses, database design principles, and the Internet of Things.

-Attending a distinguished meeting with the Supreme Leader of the Islamic Republic of Iran in September 2017, he highlighted issues such as the need to reform the laws of knowledge-based companies and the need to combat imports in cyberspace through healthy and internal production.
+Attending a distinguished meeting with the Supreme Leader of Iran in September 2017, he highlighted issues such as the need to reform the laws of knowledge-based companies and the need to combat imports in cyberspace through healthy and internal production.
 Zarepour himself hosted the ceremony, emphasizing that all elites in the country are "Pasdar".

 Zarepour is an alternate board member of the Clean Cyberspace Developers Association (FMP).
 This organization presents itself as a non-governmental organization that advocates widespread filtering of polluted sites and areas for lower age groups and prioritizes the use, use and promotion of internal social networks to advance Iran's national goals.